keenanromain/AWS-SAA-C02-Study-Guide/README.md

 **Encryption At Rest**: When the immobile data sitting inside S3 is encrypted.
 If someone breaks into a server, they still won’t be able to access encrypted info within that server.
 Encryption at rest can be done either on the server-side or the client-side.
 The server-side is when S3 encrypts your data as it is being written to disk and decrypts it when you access it.
 The client-side is when you personally encrypt the object on your own and then upload it into S3 afterwards.

-You can encrypted on the AWS supported server-side in the following ways:
+You can encrypt on the AWS supported server-side in the following ways:
 - **S3 Managed Keys / SSE - S3 (server side encryption S3 )** - when Amazon manages the encryption and decryption keys for you automatically.
 In this scenario, you concede a little control to Amazon in exchange for ease of use.
 - **AWS Key Management Service / SSE - KMS** - when Amazon and you both manage the encryption and decryption keys together.
 - **Server Side Encryption w/ customer provided keys / SSE - C** - when I give Amazon my own keys that I manage.
 In this scenario, you concede ease of use in exchange for more control.